ChrisSdrs/9pixels_task/README.md

         In the generated token are encrypted the username (string) and the role (boolean (isUser: "true" or isAdmin: "true")) of the chosen user.

+    3. If you try to catch the /helloadmin (or /hellouser) page using the token created above and if the token has not expired, which are protected by SpringJwtSecurity, there has to be a validation in CustomJwtAuthenticationFilter class in config package.
+        Finally you get a response with the Hello Admin page.